 Examples of projects that Stephen works on are large construction projects based in central London, ranging from 500 million to one billion pound projects.
 The majority of these projects are residential projects in built up areas of central London.
 Due to London being so condensed, these projects are challenging as they often involve tightly constrained logistics, underground tunnels and are in close proximity to rail lines etc. BIMcollab supports these projects and allows issues to be highlighted and tracked in an efficient way.

 BIMcollab is a tool that connects all

 Before implementing BIMcollab in their workflow, BIM Technologies used an internally built piece of software for tracking and managing issues.
 They have since switched to BIMcollab and it has proven to be a more powerful and user-friendly solution.
-As a first-time user, Stephen emphasizes that BIMcollab Cloud is really easy to learn and understand.
+As a first-time user, Stephen emphasizes that BIMcollab Nexus is really easy to learn and understand.